antoshkaplus/Haskell_Recipes/docs/notes.md

     must have no side effects.
 An expression that is not referentially transparent is called referentially opaque.
 * When something went terribly wrong use function ```error :: String -> a```
 * Typeclasses define a set of functions that can have different implementations depending on the type of data they are given.
+* Map is strict in its keys, but nonstrict in its values.
+In other words, the spine, or structure, of the map is always kept up-to-date, but values in the map aren’t evaluated unless we force them to be.
+  It is very important to remember this, as Map’s laziness over values is a frequent source of space leaks among coders who are not expecting it.
+* tick ```'``` at the end means that function is strict (evaluation immediate, not lazy)

 #### Advice
 * use ```-fwarn-name-shadowing```